Chip 'n Dale: Rescue Rangers (TV series)

 Chip 'n Dale: Rescue Rangers is an American animated adventure comedy television series created by Tad Stones and Alan Zaslove and produced by Walt Disney Television Animation.
 It featured established Disney characters Chip 'n' Dale in a new setting.
 After the episode "Catteries Not Included" aired on August 27, 1988, as a preview, the series premiered on The Disney Channel on March 4, 1989.
 The series continued in syndication in September 1989 with a two-hour special, Rescue Rangers: To the Rescue, later divided into five parts to air as part of the weekday run.
 On September 18, 1989, the series entered national syndication.
 It often aired on afternoons along with DuckTales, and beginning on September 10, 1990, as a part of the syndicated programming block The Disney Afternoon.
 The final episode aired on November 19, 1990.

 Reruns aired on The Disney Afternoon until 1993.
 Subsequently, reruns were shown on The Disney Channel starting in 1995, and on Toon Disney upon that channel's launch in 1998 but were removed a decade later.
 The entire run became available (as one season) as part of Disney+ as of its launch on November 12, 2019, fully remastered in high definition.
 The series was initially released on Blu-ray on January 25, 2022, via Disney Movie Club, then everywhere else on February 15, 2022.

 A live-action/animated metafictional follow-up film of the same name was released on Disney+ on May 20, 2022.
 From that same day, Disney XD reran the show to promote the film.

 Premise

-The series follows Chip and Dale, two chipmunks who operate a detective agency called Rescue Rangers.
+The series follows the two chipmunks Chip and Dale who operate a detective agency called Rescue Rangers.
 The protagonists are joined by their friends Gadget Hackwrench, Monterey Jack, and Zipper.
 The detectives deal with crimes that are often "too small" for the police to handle, usually with other animals as their clients.
 The Rescue Rangers frequently find themselves going up against two arch-villains in particular: Mafia-style tabby cat Fat Cat and mad scientist Norton Nimnul.